prominence-eosc/docs/jobs.md

 * Storage details (e.g. mounting B2DROP or OneData)
 * One or more task definitions

-A task consists of the following:
+Tasks execute sequentially within a job, and consist of the following:
 * Container image
 * Container runtime
 * Command to run and optionally any arguments
 * Environment variables

 A workflow consists of one or more jobs and the dependencies between them.
+Jobs within a workflow can be executed sequentially, in parallel or combinations of both.